-The present Guidebook is structured according to the Nomenclature for Reporting (NFR), which was first developed in 2001-2002 by the Convention's TFEIP, further improved in 2006-2007, and revised again in 2013/2014 as part of the revision of the LRTAP Reporting Guidelines.
-Changes to the NFR structure since 2001 have ensured a continuing consistency with the IPCC source nomenclature developed for reporting greenhouse gases under the UN Framework Climate Change Convention.
-Cross-referencing to the Selected Nomenclature for reporting of Air Pollutants (SNAP) 97 originally developed by the EEA's European Topic Centre on Air Emissions (ETC/AE) is included.
+The present Guidebook is structured according to the Nomenclature for Reporting (NFR), which was first developed in 2001/02 by the Convention's TFEIP, further improved in 2006/07, and revised again in 2013/2014 as part of the revision of the LRTAP Reporting Guidelines.
+Changes to the NFR structure since 2001 have ensured a continuing consistency with the IPCC source nomenclature developed for reporting greenhouse gases under the United Nations Framework Convention on Climate Change (UNFCCC).
+Cross-referencing to the Selected Nomenclature for reporting of Air Pollutants (SNAP) 97 originally developed by the EEA's European Topic Centre on Air Emissions (ETC/AE), now known as the ETC on Air Pollution, Transport, Noise and Industrial Pollution or ETC/ATNI remains included, where relevant.